apache/arrow-site/_posts/2025-01-10-arrow-result-transfer.md

 [^1]: The transfer format may also be called the wire format or serialization format.
 [^2]: From the 1990s to today, increases in network performance outpaced increases in CPU performance.
 For example, in the late 1990s, a mainstream desktop CPU could perform roughly 1 GFLOPS and a typical WAN connection speed was 56 Kb/s.
 Today, a mainstream desktop CPU can perform roughly 100 GFLOPS and WAN connection speeds of around 1 Gb/s are common.
 So while CPU performance increased by about 100x, network speed increased by about 10,000x.
-[^3]: This is not intended to imply that Arrow is faster than Parquet or ORC in other applications such as archival storage.
+[^3]: This does not imply that Arrow is faster than Parquet or ORC in other applications such as archival storage.
 An upcoming post in this series will compare the Arrow format to these and other formats in more technical detail and describe how they often complement each other.
-[^4]: This is not intended to imply that CSV will transfer results faster than Parquet or ORC.
+[^4]: This does not imply that CSV will transfer results faster than Parquet or ORC.
 When comparing the transfer performance of CSV to Parquet or ORC, the other attributes described here will typically outweigh this one.